Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Preparations

-\end{lemma} \begin{remark} The above estimate is a key ingredient in our analysis, especially to obtain the trilinear estimate claimed in Lemma \ref{lem:sb}.
-Note that such an estimate is not available in the case of the square torus, where the space-time norm $X_{T}$ provides the dispersive estimate for the $L_{x}^{\infty}h_{y}^{1}(\R\times\T^{d})$-norm only (see \cite[Theorem 1.1]{HPTV15}). \end{remark}
+\end{lemma} \begin{remark} The above estimate~\eqref{eq:key} is a key ingredient in our analysis, especially to obtain the trilinear estimate claimed in Lemma \ref{lem:sb}.
+Such an estimate is not available in the case of the square torus.
+As proved in \cite[Theorem 1.1]{HPTV15}, in this case the space-time norm $X_{T}$ provides the dispersive estimate for the $L_{x}^{\infty}h_{y}^{1}(\R\times\T^{d})$-norm only. \end{remark}

-\begin{proof} The dispersive estimate \eqref{eq:disp} on $\R$ is standard (see for instance Hayachi--Naumkin \cite{HN98}), and follows from the expression of the semi-group $\e^{it\partial_{x}^{2}}$.
+\begin{proof} The dispersive estimate \eqref{eq:disp} on $\R$ is standard (see for instance Hayashi--Naumkin \cite{HN98}), and follows from the expression of the semi-group $\e^{it\partial_{x}^{2}}$.
 We write a short proof in Appendix \ref{app}.
-Let us now prove \eqref{eq:key}: for all $(x,y)\in\R\times\T^{d}$, we expand
+We now prove \eqref{eq:key}: for all $(x,y)\in\R\times\T^{d}$, we expand

 Using the equivalence of the $h^{s}$-norms with the standard Sobolev norms on $\T^{d}$ we have

 According to the dispersive estimate \eqref{eq:disp}, we have that for fixed $x\in\R$, $n\in\Z^{d}$ and $t>0$,